axiomofjoy/axiomofjoy.github.io/README.md

 # Axiom of Joy

-A whimsical math and data science blog.
+A whimsical math and data science portfolio.

 ## Welcome!